Actify

 Morning Signal Channel Setup

-📡 #morning-signal What: Drop a one-liner every morning.
-Your mood, what you're working on, a GIF, a song — anything.
-Why: Remote teams miss the 'seeing each other arrive' moment.
-This is that moment.
-Rules: No replies needed (but always welcome).
+📡 #morning-signal — here's how it works: Every morning, drop a one-liner.
+Your mood, what you're working on, a song, a GIF — whatever feels right.
+No replies needed (though always welcome).
 Keep it under 2 sentences.
 Post whenever your morning starts.
-Examples: • 'Coffee #2.
+A few examples to get the feel: • 'Coffee #2.
 Deep in the migration script.
-Feeling good.' • 'Running late after a school drop-off adventure.
-Will be fully online by 10.' • [GIF of a cat with coffee] That's it.
-See you tomorrow morning.
+Actually enjoying it.' • 'Running late after school drop-off chaos.
+Online by 10.' • [GIF of a cat with coffee] That's it.
+See you tomorrow.

 Pin this in the channel.
 Post every single day for the first 2 weeks — your consistency signals that this channel matters.